Housseem946/NLP-Review-Analysis-Application/README.md

 # NLP Review Analysis and Prediction Application

+This project demonstrates a comprehensive end-to-end Natural Language Processing (NLP) pipeline, including supervised and unsupervised learning techniques, designed for analyzing customer reviews.
-This repository contains an NLP-based web application built with **Streamlit**.
-The app provides functionalities such as sentiment analysis, star rating prediction, topic modeling, and interactive summaries using advanced machine learning and NLP models.
+The final deliverable is a **Streamlit application** that provides functionalities such as sentiment analysis, star rating prediction, topic modeling, and interactive summaries using advanced machine learning and NLP models.

 ---